rakicjovan/HackingLab-FS25/TASK.md

 ## Your Task

-- Start the service and visit using the given FQDN.
+- Start the service and visit it using the given FQDN.
 - Investigate how to bypass the image upload restrictions.
 - Try to upload a PHP script disguised as an image or bypass the file type checks.
 - Use your uploaded PHP script to access the secret `/flag` route and retrieve the flag.